Locations:

 How do I check my cervical mucus?

-You can check your cervical mucus a few different ways:
+You can check your cervical mucus in a few different ways:

-• Use toilet paper: Using toilet paper is probably the least reliable method to check cervical mucus, but it can still be helpful.
-After urinating and wiping, check your toilet paper for cervical mucus.
+• Use toilet paper.
+Using toilet paper is probably the least reliable method to check cervical mucus, but it can still be helpful.
+After peeing and wiping, check your toilet paper for cervical mucus.

 Pay attention to how your cervical mucus looks and feels.
 Is it sticky, creamy, watery or dry?
 If it’s dry or sticky, you’re probably not fertile yet.
-If it’s wet, slippery or soaking your underwear, you are likely fertile.
+If it’s wet, slippery or slimy, you’re likely fertile.

 How do I start charting cervical mucus to get pregnant?

 Charting or tracking your cervical mucus is called the cervical mucus method of family planning.
-Determining ovulation is one of the best tools you can have in your toolbox if you want to conceive.
+Here are some tips to get started:

 If you need help recognizing patterns or think your cervical mucus never reaches a fertile stage, talk to your healthcare provider for guidance.